Pele: Brazil legend responding well to treatment for respiratory infection, doctors say

 Brazil legend Pele says "I want to keep everyone calm and positive"; the 82-year-old has been in hospital in Sao Paulo since Tuesday and was diagnosed with a respiratory infection on Friday; Pele is widely known as one of the greatest footballers of all-time

+Pele says he feels "strong" and has "a lot of hope" as he receives hospital treatment in his battle with colon cancer.

-Pele is responding well to treatment for a respiratory infection and his health condition has not worsened over the last 24 hours, the Albert Einstein hospital in Sao Paulo said on Saturday.
+The Brazil legend is responding well and his health condition has not worsened over the last 24 hours, the Albert Einstein hospital in Sao Paulo said on Saturday.

+It follows a report from Brazilian daily newspaper Folha de S.Paulo that said Pele had been moved to palliative care and was only being treated for symptoms such as pain and shortness of breath.

-The Albert Einstein hospital said on Saturday that he is being kept in hospital for a "reassessment of chemotherapy therapy" of his colon tumour.
+He has been in hospital since Tuesday for a "reassessment of chemotherapy therapy" of his colon tumour.

 "He is still having treatment and remains stable," the hospital added.

-The statement was posted on Pele's official instagram later on Saturday, alongside a message which said: "I want to keep everyone calm and positive.
+The statement was posted on Pele's official Instagram alongside a message which said: "I want to keep everyone calm and positive.

 "I'm strong, with a lot of hope and I follow my treatment as usual.
 I want to thank the entire medical and nursing team for all the care I have received.